Ibrahima Wadji: Career

 On 8 August 2017, Wadji joined Molde from Gazişehir Gaziantep.

 In July 2018, Wadji joined Haugesund on loan from Molde until the end of the 2018 season, with an opportunity to join Haugesund permanently at the end of the loan.
 On 4 December 2018, Haugesund confirmed the permanent signing of Wadji on a contract until the end of 2021.

 On 21 June 2019, Haugesund confirmed that Wadji had tested positive for Morphine in an anti-doping test after their match against Kristiansund on 19 May 2019.

 On 18 August 2021, Wadji signed for Qarabağ on a three-year contract.

 On 30 August 2022, Qarabağ announced that Wadji had been sold to Saint-Étienne.
 He signed a three-year contract.
+On 2 June 2024, he scored an extra-time goal in a 2–2 away draw against Metz in the relegation play-offs second leg, securing his club's promotion to Ligue 1 by winning 4–3 on aggregate.

+On 31 July 2025, Wadji signed for Azerbaijani club Turan Tovuz on a one-year contract with an option for a second year.